Last Updated: January 4, 2021

 7. Jersey Wooly Rabbit

 When you cross a French Angora with a Netherland dwarf, you get the Jersey Wooly breed.
 They are a small breed that weighs between 1 to 3 pounds, so they are considered a dwarf breed.
 They have long coats that need to be brushed once per week, so they are a little higher maintenance than other breeds.
 But since they are soft and fluffy, you can’t resist cuddling with this rabbit.
 They are gentle and docile and make great pets for seniors who want a loving companion.
 The Jersey Wooly is also suitable for children because they won’t kick or bite.
 They can be laidback, though some are more outgoing and enjoy exploring their environment.

 These pretty rabbits have fantastic personalities and are one of the best breeds for children.
 They are white with black or blue markings and will weigh from 3 to 5 pounds.
 As the name suggests, this breed did originate in the Himalayan Mountain area and was first seen in the United States in the early 1900s.
 Himalaya’s have laidback temperaments and enjoy being snuggled and petted.
 Since they have a history of being show rabbits, they are calm and don’t mind being handled.

 9. Havana Rabbit

 This breed originated in the Netherlands in 1898, and they get their name from their coloring, which resembles a Havana Cigar.
 They were introduced in the United States in the 1980s, and they make good show animals and family pets with older children.
-Havanas are known for their calm demeanor, and they love attention and affection, though they can be lively and enjoy roaming freely indoors or in an enclosed yard.
+Havanas are a friendly rabbit breed that are known for their calm demeanor, and their love of attention and affection, though they can be lively and enjoy roaming freely indoors or in an enclosed yard.
 Since they aren’t high-energy rabbits, they are also ideal for seniors looking for a loving companion.

 10. Standard Chinchilla Rabbit